 NCAA Division III Partnership

-American Academy of Development Medicine and Dentistry Student/Resident Committee
+American Academy of Development Medicine and Dentistry Student/Resident Committees

 Many fraternities and sororities across the country donate their time, resources, and money to the Special Olympics movement.
-These fraternities and sororities host events/fundraisers, coach, volunteer, and bring awareness on campus.
-In fact three Greek organizations have chosen Special Olympics as their national philanthropy: Phi Sigma Kappa, Alpha Sigma Alpha and Sigma Tau Gamma.
+These fraternities and sororities host events/fundraisers, coach, volunteer, and bring awareness on their campuses.
+In fact three Greek organizations have chosen Special Olympics as their national philanthropy: Sigma Tau Gamma, Phi Sigma Kappa, Alpha Sigma Alpha and Alpha Phi Omega.

 Are you ready to make your college campus a more inclusive place?
 Contact us today at email@example.com.